COVESA/ifex/README.md

    exec $SHELL                    # restart your shell using the new $PATH
 ```

+NOTE: In the following instructions, you might have to adjust the exact python version.
+See prerequisites.

 Make sure Python version 3.10.6 is installed:
 ```bash
    pyenv install 3.10.6  # install the versions required by Pipfile